2025-2026 ACT Exam Changes: What Do They Mean for You?

 *This date is an educated guess.
 ACT has confirmed that the digital ACT will see changes first in spring 2025, and then the school-day ACT in spring 2026.
 So, we’re assuming the paper ACT will see these changes between these two testing cycles.

-We know that spring 2025 is when these new, major ACT changes will go into effect for test takers taking the exam digitally.
-After this initial launch, we believe paper-and-pencil test takers will see these changes take effect in fall 2025, before school-day ACT test takers see them in spring 2026.
-We’ll update this article as more details become available.
+Spring 2025 is when the new, major ACT changes go into effect for test takers taking the exam digitally.
+After this initial launch, paper-and-pencil test takers will see these changes take effect in fall 2025, before school-day ACT test takers see them in spring 2026.

 There are four big changes coming to the ACT.
 Buckle up.